juicedata/juicefs-csi-driver/docs/en/guide/pv.md

       claimName: juicefs-pvc
 ```

+After pod is up and running, you'll see `out.txt` being created by the container inside the JuiceFS mount point.
+For static provisioning, if [mount subdirectory](#mount-subdirectory) is not explicitly specified, the root directory of the file system will be mounted into the container.
+Mount a subdirectory or use [dynamic provisioning](#dynamic-provisioning) if data isolation is required.

 ## Create a StorageClass {#create-storage-class}

 [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes) handles configurations to create different PVs, think of it as a profile for dynamic provisioning: each StorageClass may contain different volume credentials and mount options, so that you can use multiple settings under dynamic provisioning.
 Thus if you decide to use JuiceFS CSI Driver via [dynamic provisioning](#dynamic-provisioning), you'll need to create a StorageClass in advance.